bmannakee/caller_paper/paper.md

 - Slightly worse in 100X WGS, and slightly better in 500X whole exomes
 - Signature has small effect, similar to the way it does in ROC
 - Is there an analytic argument for why this trend will continue.
 At 1000X will we do even better?
+- this may go away as I am currently frustrated by trying to compute/understand this.

 ## Origin of sensitivity and specificity differences
 - Everything comes down to the number of variants with low alternate read count.